18 Tips for a Plastic-free (ish) Kitchen on a Budget

 Instead, you could buy a reusable baggie once and keep it forever.

 I think these are great.
-I’ve used ones with zips and ones with velcro and they are perfect for lunch boxes.
-The velcro ones are particularly easy for young children to open.
+I’ve got one with a zip and one with velcro and they are perfect for lunch boxes.

 They are waterproof inside and easy to clean.